 Here is a list of ten operas that covers many of my most treasured performances of all time.

-(see at the bottom for my greatest modern tenor)
+(see below for my greatest tenor ever)

 Everyone has their preferences but this list is perhaps of particular use to the beginner, who wishes to seek out the legendary performances.
 So it's not in preference order but how one might approach opera as a newcomer, slowly building up understanding and experience.
 I'm no wine connoisseur but I know great voices are like wines, you need to know the year as singers definitely peaked by a certain time.
 We all know for instance that any recording of Callas after 1960, will not do justice to her reputation.
 These recordings I consider to be special, in that they brought together many great voices at their peak.
 I hope the list proves of interest to beginners and "connoisseurs" alike.